weinkauf/TeXnicCenter-Manual/source/doctemplates.rst

 Document templates
 ==================

-TeXnicCenter provides a powerful feature called document templates.
+TeXnicCenter provides support for custom document templates.

 A document template is a simple file or a wizard that generates a frame for a new document.
 When using document frames over and over again (i.e. a letter),